liupfskygre/OWC_wetland2018/assembler_test.md

 ##this is a markdown file

-# Test the assemblers for wetland dataset
+# Test the assembly tools for wetland dataset

 > sources of errors
 1. result in a highly non-uniform read coverage across different genomes ()